johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-types-as-comments-strong-types-weakly-held/index.md

 Whilst not being an absolute commitment, this certainly suggests that TypeScript would be willing to change its own syntax to align with something that was standardised as typed JavaScript.

 Speaking personally, I don't love the proposed new syntax; but I understand the rationale.
 Certainly a new generic invocation syntax is something I could come to terms with.
 It's good of the TypeScript team to be open to the idea of making changes to the language to align with the proposal.
 This is not zero cost to them.
+This demonstrates that to allow this proposal to land, there will be compromises on many sides.
+It's likely that Flow will be similarly affected also.

 ## Conclusion

-Shipit.

-Generally this means I'm writing TypeScript, or quite possibly TSX if I'm working with React (more on this later).
-My desire

-Just write JS

-Jsx

-Enums etc
+When you see the various discussions on this topic online, it's clear there are many strong feelings.
+The proposal hasn't even reached stage 1 (of the potential 4 stages required for adoption).
+This may be a feature that doesn't make it.
+Or perhaps takes a long time to land on a mutually agreed design.

+Speaking personally I'm hopeful that this does end up being part of the language.
+Not only do I like running raw JS, I see the benefits of being able to onboard people from JavaScript to TypeScript by allowing types to live directly in JavaScript.